erik-wramner/docker-mailserver/README.md

     cap_add:
       - NET_ADMIN

 Otherwise, `iptables` won't be able to ban IPs.
+Likewise don't forget to remove the capability if fail2ban is not used.

 ##### SMTP_ONLY